1935 Alabama Crimson Tide football team: Clemson

 On homecoming at Denny Stadium, Alabama defeated the Clemson Tigers of the Southern Conference 33–0 in Tuscaloosa.
 After a scoreless first, the Crimson Tide scored a pair of touchdowns in the second.
 The first was on a Riley Smith quarterback sneak and the second on a seven-yard James Walker run.
 Alabama extended their lead further to 26–0 by the end of the third period with touchdowns scored by James Walker on a one-yard run and by James Angelich on a short run.
 They then closed the game with their fifth touchdown of the afternoon on a 30-yard Red Keller touchdown reception.
-The victory improved Alabama's all-time record against Clemson to 5–3.